Our

 joined them at the Paisley start for a quick photo opportunity, and the

-full 'thumbs up' After the crowd at Paisley waved them off over
+full 'thumbs up' After the crowd at Paisley waved them off

 the ramp, they headed south to Monaco.
 The Historique and Classique